-The following album is a work in progress and will probably remain that way throughout.
+The following album was a work in progress during the Spring and Summer of 2021.

 During my childhood, I remember family moments being taken on those small yellow Kodak point and click boxes that were filled to the brim with memories and then taken to Boots the Chemist for processing.
 The feeling of anticipation was electric.
 Receiving them, along with your film strip, was equally exciting.
 What we got was what we saw and was more than enough to relive the memories captured.